 Payment for professional services is due at the time dental treatment is provided.
-Every effort will be made to provide a treatment plan which fits your timetable and budget and gives your child the best possible care.
+Every effort will be made to provide a treatment plan that fits your timetable and budget and gives your child the best possible care.
 We accept cash, personal checks, debit cards, Care Credit financing, and most major credit cards.

 If we receive all your insurance information on the day of the appointment, we will be happy to file your claim.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount insurance is not expected to pay.
 Your insurance company is required to pay each claim within 30 days of receipt.